-- Submitting a request for review to the VP Administration and Academics. - The VP Administration and Academics will review the request and all submitted documents and determine if the experiential learning policy was applied correctly in coming to a decision.
+1. Submitting a request for review to the Dean of Instruction.

-- The VP Administration and Academics will notify the prospective student of their decision in writing within 14 business day of receiving the request for review.
+- 2. The Dean of Instruction will review the request and all submitted documents and determine if the experiential learning policy was applied correctly in determining the initial denial. - The Dean of Instruction will notify the prospective student of their decision in writing within 14 business day of receiving the request for review.
 A full explanation of the decision must be included. - 4.
 The prospective student may appeal to the President.
 The President's decision will be final.